Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 The Asian woman also felt that her nostrils were too wide as well.
 Dr. Young agreed with her assessment.
 He felt her nose could benefit from more ultimate symmetry.
 While examining her nose, he found that her upper bridge and the middle part of her nose needed to have some widening to match a smaller tip.

-“My goal was to find a method to bring back a person’s natural youthfulness without the operated, unnatural look and that is why I have my patients bring in photos of them when they were age 5 to 30.
+“My goal was to find a method to bring back a person’s natural youthfulness without the operated, unnatural look, and that is why I have my patients bring in photos of themselves when they were ages 5 to 30.
 My YoungVitalizer helps restore natural and youthful contours they haven’t seen in years.”

 Recovery from Your Rhinoplasty

 During your recovery period, you are going to feel groggy and sedated.
-There may some bleeding from your nose.
-We will show you how to take care of your mustache dressing, including changing it as needed depending on how much you bleed.
+There may be some bleeding from your nose.
+We will show you how to take care of your mustache dressing, including changing it as needed, depending on how much you bleed.

 Breathing through your nose will be difficult for the first two weeks due to the natural swelling.
 It gets better by the end of the first week.
 We can discuss employing steroids to help you with the overall swelling.